hpharmsen/justai/README.md

 if __name__ == "__main__":
     agent = Agent('gpt-3.5-turbo')
-    agent.system = lambda: "You are a movie critic.
+    agent.system = "You are a movie critic.
 I feed you with movie titles and you give me a review in 50 words."

     message = agent.chat("Forrest Gump")
     print(message)